elbecerrasoto/gym-forest-fire/README.md

 * '.' represents empty
 * '*' represents fire

-The starting position of the helicopter is 7,7.
-Just in the middle.
+The starting position of the helicopter is 7,7, just in the middle.
 The starting forest configuration is random, with 0.75 chance of a tree and 0.15 of an empty space.